glotzerlab/gsd/doc/shapes.rst

 Type: ``Polygon``

+A simple polygon with its vertices specified in a counterclockwise order.
 Spheropolygons can be represented using this shape type, through the ``rounding_radius`` key.
-Vertices must be specified in a counterclockwise order.

 =============== =============== ===== ==== ======= ======
 Key             Description     Type  Size Default Units